ORMAPtools/CancelledNumbersManager/README.md

 ## Installation
-Installation of add-ins can be found HERE:
+Installation instructions for add-ins can be found HERE:
 > [Manage add-ins](https://raw.githubusercontent.com/ORMAPtools/CancelledNumbersManager/master/Install/ORMAPCancelledNumbers.esriAddinX).

 This Add-In has a few requirements.